Crash of Indian air force trainer aircraft kills 2 pilots

-NEW DELHI (AP) — The Indian air force says one of its Mirage 2000 trainer aircraft has crashed while taking off after being upgraded by a state aerospace company, killing the two pilots.
+NEW DELHI (AP) — An Indian air force Mirage 2000 trainer aircraft crashed Friday while taking off after being upgraded by a state aerospace company, killing the two pilots.

 Spokesman Group Capt.
-Anupam Banerjee says the pilots died after ejecting Friday from the French-made aircraft at an airfield in Bangalore, the capital of southern Karnataka state.
+Anupam Banerjee said the pilots died after ejecting from the French-made aircraft at an airfield in Bangalore, the capital of southern Karnataka state.
 No one on the ground was injured.

 He said the aircraft was being flown to an air force base after being upgraded by state-owned Hindustan Aeronautics Ltd.